Patience is a virtue...

 Writing instructions began as a motivational tactic.
 Over time, they became integral to the evolution of my work – forcing me to value process over product, experimentation over rules, creation over analysis.
 Each text piece in this series is an instruction I wrote for myself: "Construct a landscape", "Intrude", "Tell unfinished stories".
 Each image is my interpretation and execution of those instructions.

 During installation, I wrote a final instruction for the audience to better communicate this ritual.
-The piece titled "Create something ever-changing" is a large mirror etched with the metering markings of a camera's viewfinder.
-I added a secondary instruction to "#placeaphotographhere" - encouraging viewers to take pictures of the mirror from any angle, thus "placing" their perspective on the gallery wall.
-This piece is ever-changing, therefore the project as a whole - much like the ritual itself - remains in a permanent state of development.
+The piece titled "Place a photograph here" is a large mirror etched with the metering markings of a camera's viewfinder - encouraging viewers to take pictures of the mirror from any angle, thus placing their perspective on the gallery wall.
+This piece is ever-changing, so the project as a whole - much like the ritual itself - remains in a permanent state of development.